Goodbye Paradise: Filming

+Release

+In September 1982, 12 months after filming completed, it was announced the movie had found a distributor, Filmways - with a release planned for November.
+However the film was not released in Sydney until July 1983.
+"Distributors kept telling me that it was 'unconventional' and 'too difficult to handle'," said Scott.

 Awards

 The film was nominated for 4 AFI Awards, won in the Best Actor in the Lead Role (Ray Barrett) and Best Screenplay, Original or Adapted (Bob Ellis, Denny Lawrence) categories.
 John Seale won the Cinematographer of the Year award of the Australian Cinematographers Society.
+These took place in October 1982 before the film had been released.

+The movie also won Best Film and Best Actor at the Sydney Film Critics Circle Awards.